yasuba/twitter-frontend/README.md

 ##View the design

-To see the design, clone this repo, then open twitter.html
+To see the design, type this into the command line:

+    git clone git@github.com:ysauba/twitter-frontend.git
+    cd twitter-frontend
+    open twitter.html

 ##Screenshot